NomicFoundation/hardhat/docs/design.md

 Ignition expresses a deployment as a dependency graph of on-chain transactions, that is, contract deployments and contract calls.
 Deployments and calls can be dependent on each other.
 A call to a contract requires that that contract first be deployed; the call should not be invoked until the contract deploy has completed entirely and successfully.

-Ignition provides the **deployment api** (a js based dsl) so users can succintly describe a dependency graph of contract deploys and calls.
+Ignition provides the **deployment api** (a js based dsl) so users can succinctly describe a dependency graph of contract deploys and calls.

-To deploy on-chain Ignition takes a `Module` specified via the **deployment api** and constructs the `ExecutionGraph` (the depenency graph of on-chain transactions).
+To deploy on-chain Ignition takes a `Module` specified via the **deployment api** and constructs the `ExecutionGraph` (the dependency graph of on-chain transactions).
 The final generation of the `ExecutionGraph` is a multi-step process of construction, validation and simplification that leverages a temporary intermediary representation (the `DeploymentGraph`).

 The `ExecutionGraph` is passed to the execution engine which submits the transactions on-chain, ordering them and batching them based on the dependency constraints of the `ExecutionGraph`.